NVIDIA/TensorRT/samples/opensource/sampleUffSSD/README.md

 ```
 PriorBox = gs.create_plugin_node(name="GridAnchor",
-op="GridAnchor_TRT",
+op="GridAnchorRect_TRT",
 	numLayers=6,
 	minSize=0.2,
 	maxSize=0.95,
 	aspectRatios=[1.0, 2.0, 0.5, 3.0, 0.33],
 	variance=[0.1,0.1,0.2,0.2],
-	featureMapShapes=[19, 10, 5, 3, 2, 1])
+	featureMapShapes=[19, 19, 10, 10, 5, 5, 3, 3, 2, 2, 1, 1])
 ```

-Here, `GridAnchor_TRT` matches the registered plugin name and the parameters have the same name and type as expected by the plugin.
+Here, `GridAnchorRect_TRT` matches the registered plugin name and the parameters have the same name and type as expected by the plugin.

 If the `config.py` is defined as above, the NvUffParser will be able to parse the network and call the appropriate plugins with the correct parameters.